Homeopathic Medicinal Products

 Testing of preparations in lower potencies may be waived in case of low posology.
 A calculated assessment of the risk may be sufficient.
 For such calculations a worst-case scenario has to be applied (highest published contamination in herbal drugs: 3430 µg/kg, assumption of a complete extraction).

-If categories A and B are not applicable a routine testing on PA content in the release specification has to be implemented.
-The content must not exceed 1.0 µg PA with respect to the maximum daily dose of the finished product.
+- Relevant contamination.
+If categories 1 and 2 are not applicable a routine testing on PA content in the release specification has to be implemented.

 The risk of a contamination with PA has to be fully addressed in the dossier.

 The actual testing should be performed on the stock.
 Only in justified cases testing is acceptable at the stage of the herbal raw material (plant material).
-In this case special care should be exercised on the sampling plan (risk of spot contamination).
+In this case special care should be exercised on the sampling plan (risk of spot contamination, chapter 2.8.20 of Ph.
+Eur. is applicable).
 The results can be extrapolated to the finished product.
 In the case of combination medicinal products the impact of all herbal ingredients has to be considered.